awesome-gptX/awesome-gpt/README.md

 - [ReadAnything](https://github.com/Zhangyanbo/ReadAnything) Read any hard content with the help of GPT
 - [ChatGPT Widescreen Mode](https://chatgptwidescreen.com) 🖥️ Add Widescreen + Fullscreen modes to ChatGPT for enhanced viewing
 - [ChatGPT Infinity](https://chatgptinfinity.com) ∞ Generate endless answers from all-knowing ChatGPT (in any language!)
+- [Meeper](https://github.com/pas1ko/meeper) - Transcriptions, summary and more using ChatGPT and Whisper for meetings and any browser tab

 ## Desktop Applications